 More recently, in 1997, Fakeye fulfilled a commission from Our Saviour Lutheran Church in West Lafayette, Indiana, to illustrate the life of Christ in a series of wood panel carvings.
 His Nativity panel shows Mary and Jesus as Yoruba and the shepherds as Hausa, Fulani, and Ibgo, neighboring ethnic groups.

-The shepherds, who wear the cloths of Fulani herdsmen from northern Nigeria, also bring culturally appropriate gifts: a live chicken and a calabash of milk.
+The shepherds, who wear the cloths of Fulani herdsmen from northern Nigeria, also bring culturally appropriate gifts, carried under their left arms: a live chicken and a calabash of milk.

 Joseph’s cap is embroidered in the style of the Muslim Hausa of northern Nigeria, and Mary’s dress is made of indigo tie-dyed cloth like that made and worn by Yoruba women.
 Her necklace of handmade glass beads was made in the town of Bida.